 Arthur St. Clair was an officer in the Continental Army during the American Revolutionary War.
 He was born in Scotland and served in the British Army during the French and Indian War.
 When the war was over, he settled in Pennsylvania.
 In December 1775, he was appointed as a Colonel in the Continental Army.
-In January 1776, he was sent to Canada to aid Northern Army at Quebec and arrived in time to help cover the American retreat when British reinforcements attacked and broke the siege.
+In January 1776, he joined the Invasion of Canada to aid the Northern Army at Quebec.
+He arrived in time to help cover the American retreat when British reinforcements attacked and broke the siege of Quebec City.
 When he returned, he was sent to assist Washington.
 He crossed the Delaware with Washington and fought in the Battle of Trenton, Second Battle of Trenton, and Battle of Princeton and was then placed in command of Fort Ticonderoga.
 In the spring of 1777, the British launched Burgoyne’s Campaign and an army led by General John Burgoyne marched out of Canada and into New York.
 The goal was to capture Fort Ticonderoga and then Albany, New York, which would cut New England off from the other colonies.
 St. Clair was badly outnumbered and decided to evacuate Ticonderoga, which brought him heavy criticism from his men, leaders in Congress, and people all over America.
 Despite the blow to his reputation, George Washington kept his faith in him.
 St. Clair joined Washington and served as an aide at the Battle of Brandywine.
 In 1781, he was with Washington at Yorktown when the British surrendered.
 After the war, he served in the Confederation Congress and served as President from February 2, 1787, to October 5, 1787.
 In February 1788, he was appointed Governor of the Northwest Territory.
 In 1791, he became commander of the United States Army and led forces against Native American Indian tribes in the Northwest Territory.
 He lost the Battle of the Wabash — also known as St. Clair’s Defeat — and was asked to resign from the army.
 When he opposed the political party of President Thomas Jefferson, he was removed from office as Governor.